Fatal Deviation: Production

 James Bennett had been tipped off that Hong Kong film producers were interested in working with him, but wanted to see some of his work before offering him a project.
 Fatal Deviation was essentially his audition tape.
 Filming began in September 1997 with no budget in place and Bennett simply asked his friends to become involved with making the film.
 He later stated that while he had no film making experience, he made the film as a love letter to martial arts and action movies and admitted that it fell into the "so bad it's good" category.
 Bennett was a fan of both Jean-Claude Van Damme and Steven Seagal, both of whom he would eventually work with.
 As a result, the film is heavily influenced by films featuring the two stars, particularly Hard Target and Bloodsport.

-Filmed entirely on location in and around Trim, these included Supervalu supermarket and The Boyne Community School.
+Filmed entirely on location in and around Trim, these included SuperValu supermarket and The Boyne Community School.

 The car crash towards the end of the film was not intended, but was included for dramatic effect.
 The crash is shown in a post credits sequence, along with other bloopers taken during the filming.
-Production started using a Sony Hi8 camera under the direction of Simon Linscheid (which got destroyed during filming) and all scenes were reshot when Shay Casserley took over as Director and Camera operator shooting the film on SVHS.
+Production started using a Sony Hi8 camera under the direction of Simon Linscheid (who was destroyed during filming) and all scenes were reshot when Shay Casserley took over as Director and Camera operator shooting the film on SVHS.
 Casserley, who had experience making promotional, wedding and music videos treated the film as a professional project.

 Michael Regan was a long serving solicitor in Trim and helped to fund the production in return for appearing in the film.
 Professional footballer Graham Geraghty made his acting debut in the film, playing one of the contestants during the martial arts tournament.

+Release

+The film was released in 1998 on VHS and home media without a theatrical release.

 Reception

 In 2010, Luke McKinney of Cracked.com labeled the film "the worst film ever made."
 The Irish Post named it the worst Irish film of all time, and the Irish Independent wrote that it is "now regarded as one of the worst films ever made".
 Entertainment.ie placed it on its list of "10 So Bad They're Good Movies You Need To See Before You Die" and Comic Book Resources described it as "one of the worst commercial movies ever made."
-The film has had something of a revival in popularity, largely thanks to video and written essays poking fun at the film's story and technical details.